xsutD7YBMiZCkgV9uxxJ6Z/movemint/README.md

 Movemint talks to Tendermint via the [ABCI].

 Movemint will primarily depend on the Move language [crate] from LC.
-A hat-tip to the LC authors and the [Libra Assosciation]!
+A hat-tip to the LC authors and the [Libra Association]!

 When complete, Movemint may serve as node software for 1 or more Tendermint-powered networks.
 Some of these networks may join the [Cosmos] network.